 • Leaning close to the windshield while driving

-Although the above signs could be a result of drunk driving, they also could be a result of other issues.
+Although the above signs could result from drunk driving, they could also result from other issues.
 Medical conditions, old age, and reckless driving can cause many of the above behaviors.
-It’s important to make note of the behaviors, but you should keep an open mind.
+It’s important to note the behaviors, but you should keep an open mind.

 What Should You Do?

 If you haven’t already done so, call the police.
 After an accident, you should have the police come to the scene.
 They can see first-hand the signs of drunkenness in the other driver.
-Additionally, an officer can look at the scene of the accident and identify tell-tale signs of drunk driving.
+Additionally, an officer can look at the accident scene and identify tell-tale signs of drunk driving.

 Although the officer can see the results of the accident, they can’t see the worrisome behaviors you noticed.
 By the time the police arrive, the other driver could sober up enough to act normal.